 How does an intern receive academic credit from the University of Washington?

 A student registers (and pays for) internship credits just as they would any academic courses that provide credit.
 If a student wishes to receive academic credit for the learning that takes place in their internship, they need to arrange credit through the UW prior to starting their internship.
-It is the student’s responsibility to initiate this process, whether through their academic department (for credits in their major) or through the Carlson Leadership & Public Service Center (general studies credits).
+It is the student’s responsibility to initiate this process, whether through their academic department (for credits in their major) or through the Community Engagement and Leadership Education Center (general studies credits).

 Should I pay an intern?